 Another important step with accounts payable?
 Using a centralised payment system.

 When processing supplier invoices, it’s crucial to centralise payments.
 If all company payments come from a single account, it’s a lot easier to get a clear overview of the money heading out the door.

 One thing you really want to avoid is paying invoices on an ad hoc basis, or with multiple accounts or credit cards.

 Splitting your invoice payments not only makes it harder to get a handle on how much your company is paying each month, but also opens you to the risk of fraud.

-Now, let’s take a closer look at how you can track payments.
+But more on this shortly.
+For now, let’s take a closer look at how you can track due payments.